 - Privacy: ensuring high confidence in the location of stored data to satisfy data sovereignty regulations and consumer privacy.

-As the demand for distributed cloud increases, service providers, enterprises, regional cloud providers and colocation/exchange providers will need to build next-generation mini and micro data centers across multiple edge locations to meet new workload requirements.
-With this new architecture comes increased operational complexity and a need for a counterbalance – a highly automated network fabric that can make multiple edge locations appear as one logical unit in order to simplify the management of multiple remote data center sites.
+As the demand for distributed cloud networking increases, service providers, enterprises, regional cloud providers and colocation/exchange providers will build next-generation mini and micro data centers across multiple edge locations to meet these new workload requirements.
+With this new distributed cloud architecture comes increased operational complexity and a need to counterbalance it with simplification – a highly automated network fabric that can make multiple edge locations appear as one logical unit in order to simplify the management of multiple remote data center sites.

 Next-Generation Software-Defined Network Fabric for Distributed Cloud and 5G Edge

-Pluribus Networks Adaptive Cloud Fabric™ (ACF), powered by the Netvisor® ONE network operating system, delivers a controllerless software-defined networking fabric that provides a VXLAN virtual overlay and is ideal for simplifying the networking required for distributed cloud.
+Pluribus Networks Adaptive Cloud Fabric™ (ACF), powered by the Netvisor® ONE network operating system, delivers a controllerless software-defined networking fabric that provides a VXLAN virtual overlay and is ideal for simplifying the networking required for distributed cloud architecture.

 The Adaptive Cloud Fabric can seamlessly scale across multiple data center locations, including centralized, near edge and far edge sites, and provides the following characteristics to deliver lower operational and capital costs, ultra-low latency and increased agility and resiliency: